syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/connecting-to-data-source/snowflake.md

 documentation: ug
 ---

-# Snowflake in EJ2 ASP.NET Core Pivotview control
+# Snowflake in EJ2 ASP.NET Core Pivotview Component

 This section describes how to retrieve data from a Snowflake database using [Snowflake Data](https://www.nuget.org/packages/Snowflake.Data/#readme-body-tab) and bind it to the Pivot Table via a Web API controller.